vwxi/dht/README.md

 ## what?

 a generic dht solution, to be used in larger projects involving peer-to-peer networking.
 modeled after kademlia DHT (https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf)
+this implementation, in its current state, does not mitigate real-world problems such as NAT or sybil attacks, it is merely reference for future projects

 ## build instructions